Zel143/fitness_app/USE OF AI DISCLOSURE.md

 ✅ Provided SQLite-specific alternatives and best practices
 ✅ Ensured data type mappings were correct
 ✅ Added `IF NOT EXISTS` clauses for safer database initialization
+✅ Explained the rationale behind each change for learning purposes

 ---